-Additionally, the Department of the Treasury offers a variety of tools to help customers with pricing bonds.
+Additionally, the U.S. Department of the Treasury offers tools to help customers with pricing bonds.

-Savings Bond Redemption Tables are used to find the values and interest earned for EE/E Bonds, I Bonds, and Savings Notes.
+The Savings Bond Redemption Tables (Off-site) may also be used to find the values and interest earned for EE/E Bonds, I Bonds, and Savings Notes.

 For your convenience, the majority of the forms are fillable.
 You may complete the form on your screen, print it and give it to your customer to sign and submit.
 Using online forms provides instant access to the forms you need, ensures you always have the most current forms on hand and eliminates the hassle of maintaining a file drawer of forms.

-The following packets should be used by a financial institution when they cannot complete a customer transaction and must forward it to the Bureau of the Public Debt for processing.
+The following packets should be used by a financial institution when they cannot complete a customer transaction and must forward it to the Bureau of the Fiscal Service for processing.
 Use these packets when instructed by the Treasury Retail Securities site.